the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 ### ADMINISTRATIVE
 > Within HR/Executive/Board/CEO/Director:

-- Staff and Board are representative of individuals of marginalized communities/Not Tokenized
+- Staff and Board
+  - Are representative of individuals of marginalized communities/Not Tokenized
+   - Emerging Talent Management Plan
+   - Provide/Participate in professional development related to skill building around empathy, difference and creating safe spaces (i.e. anti-racism, anti-oppression, social justice focus)
+     - Sub-Group of Staff Development Work if Applicable: White Privilege Do you have a space for white people to work out their questions, concerns and build their understanding of concepts like white privilege together?
+A space such as this can insure support for white people in becoming allies, while making sure that large group, multi-racial conversation about inclusion can de-center white voices.
+- Compensation
-- Fair/Equitable Compensation for Advising, Interning, Art and other forms of Work
+  - Fair/Equitable pay for advising, tnterning, art and other forms of Work
   - Family Leave
-- Provide/Participate in Cultural Competence or Other Staff Development Related to Skill Building Around Empathy, Difference and Creating Safe Spaces (i.e. anti-racism, anti-oppression, social justice focus)
-  - Sub-Group of Staff Cultural Competency Work if Applicable: White Privilege
-    - Do you have a space for white people to work out their questions, concerns and build their understanding of concepts like white privilege together?
-A space such as this can insure support for white people in becoming allies, while making sure that large group, multi-racial conversation about inclusion can de-center white voices.
+- Hiring
   - Job Postings Address Equity, Acknowledge Privilege
-- Building Analysis of Economic Justice in Fundraising/Development
   - Building an Analysis of Bias in Hiring
+  - Hiring Focuses on Transferrable Skills - Avoids Vague Language Like “Qualified”
+- Fundraising/Development
+  - Build Analysis of Economic Justice
+  - Commit to divesting in companies that are not economically just, have unfair labor practices or engage in environmentally unjust practices
+- Organizational Structure
   - Building Analysis of Institutional Legacies/Systems that Have Produced Collection, Staff Demographics, Building Design, Taxonomies, and Narratives
     - Actively Dismantle those Elements that Replicate Unsafe Spaces for Visitors and Staff or which Center Whiteness
   - Building Analysis of Historical Legacies that Have Produced Current Organizational Structure
     - Actively Measure/Change the Effectiveness of Structure
-- Hiring Focuses on Transferrable Skills - Avoids Vague Language Like “Qualified”
-- Emerging Talent Management Plan
-- Public Space Protocol (Including Restrooms)
+- Create Public Space Protocol (Including for Restrooms)
    - Statement of Support
    - ADA Accessible
    - Gender Open